User-defined function: COBOL language

 In the COBOL programming language, a user-defined function is an entity that is defined by the user by specifying a FUNCTION-ID paragraph.
 A user-defined function must return a value by specifying the RETURNING phrase of the procedure division header and they are invoked using the function-identifier syntax.
 See the ISO/IEC 1989:2014 Programming Language COBOL standard for details.

 As of May 2022, the IBM Enterprise COBOL for z/OS 6.4 (IBM COBOL) compiler contains support for user-defined functions.

 Databases

 In relational database management systems, a user-defined function provides a mechanism for extending the functionality of the database server by adding a function, that can be evaluated in standard query language (usually SQL) statements.
 The SQL standard distinguishes between scalar and table functions.
 A scalar function returns only a single value (or NULL), whereas a table function returns a (relational) table comprising zero or more rows, each row with one or more columns.

 User-defined functions in SQL are declared using the CREATE FUNCTION statement.
-For example, a function that converts Celsius to Fahrenheit might be declared like this:
+For example, a user-defined function that converts Celsius to Fahrenheit (a temperature scale used in USA) might be declared like this: